pstron/blog/src/content/posts/archlinux-installation-and-configuration/index.md

 chsh -s /bin/zsh
 ```

-To install Hyprland and other, refer to the next [post](/posts/hyprland-installation-and-configuration)
+To install Hyprland and other, refer to the next [post](/posts/hyprland-installation-and-configuration).

+## References

+[Arch Linux Brief Guide](https://arch.icekylin.online/) - A really nice guide for Arch Linux installation.
+Especially for CN users.

+[Arch Linux Wiki](https://wiki.archlinux.org/) - Almost everything you want to know about Arch Linux or even more can be found here.